 \begin{proposition} Let $T_d$ be a $d$-ary tree with $d \geq 2$.
 Then the critical percolation parameter is $p_c (T_d) = 1/d $. \end{proposition}

-A generalization of the previous theorem to general trees involves de definition of the \emph{branching number}.
-On a infinite tree, the branching number corresponds to the average number of branches per vertex.
-The definition of branching number arises from the work of Furstenberg on the Hausdorff dimension of a tree~\cite{Furstenberg}.
-Its precise definition goes beyond the scope of this survey, and we refer the reader to~\cite{Lyons90} or~\cite[Section 1.2]{lyons2017probability}.
-However, we want to point out that the branching number of a $d$-regular tree is $d$.
+A generalization of the previous proposition to general trees involves the definition of the \emph{branching number}.
+On an infinite tree, the branching number corresponds to the average number of branches per vertex.
+This notion arises from the work of Furstenberg on the Hausdorff dimension of a tree~\cite{Furstenberg}.
+However, its precise definition goes beyond the scope of this survey; we refer the reader to~\cite{Lyons90} or~\cite[Section 1.2]{lyons2017probability}.
+We would like to point out that the branching number of a $d$-ary tree is $d$.
 In this sense, the following theorem extends Proposition~\ref{prop:critical-dtree}.